 The top part of Russell Street, in central Melbourne, used to be the city’s justice precinct.

 On the west side is the bluestone exterior of the former Melbourne gaol; until Pentridge opened this was the city's main prison.
 Ned Kelly was hung here, among others; it is now a tourist attraction.

 Next door is the stylish façade of the former city law courts, now occupied by RMIT.

 From its completion, it was instantly one of Melbourne’s most recognisable landmarks.

-Just before 1pm, she and her colleagues tossed a coin to see which of them would have to go out and collect lunch for the rest.
+Just before 1pm, she and her colleagues tossed a coin to see which of them would go out and collect lunch for the rest.
 Taylor lost, and headed for a nearby sandwich shop.

 She was badly burned, though still conscious.

 ‘I grabbed her by the arm.
 There was skin and stuff coming off her, she was horrifically injured.
 As I helped her back into the court she was muttering "The bastards, the bastards".’